Banff, Aberdeenshire: Attractions and architecture

 Banff Parish Church, the parish kirk, was built in 1778 by Andrew Wilson.
 Its tower and spire were added by Thomas Mackenzie in 1842 to an earlier design by William Robertson.
 Its chancels and apse were added in 1925.

 St Andrew's Church was built in 1833 by Archibald Simpson, while its rectory was built twenty years later by A & W Reid.

 St Brandon's, a town house of Sir George Abercromby of Glassaugh, built around 1760.
 It was built on the site of an earlier townhouse of the Bairds of Auchmedden.
 It was added to an earlier, late 17th-century harled two-and-a-half-storey block.
 It was extended further in 1867.

 County Hotel, at 32 High Street, was built in 1770 for George Robinson.

 Numbers 1–5 High Street—"three substantial houses"—were built between 1760 and 1764.
 The largest of the three, to the north, was the town house of Lord Banff.
 They are differentiated by their doorways.
 Numbers 31–39 pre-date these by a couple of decades.
 They were reconstructed as four houses with freestone window margins in 1988.

-At 45–47 High Street is Shoemakers' Land, built in 1787 and so named, it is believed, due to its use as a Trades Hall.
-It was reconstructed, in 1975, as three houses for the Banff Preservation Trust.